Shah Hussain: Poetic Diction

+سجن دے ہتھ بانہ اساڈی، کی کر آکھاں چھڈ وے اڑیاThe human soul is represented as a bride, with different states of the soul depicted through various female roles; An unmarried girl unaware of her destiny, a bride-to-be waiting for her groom or a married woman in marital bliss or longing for reunion.
+He wrote in the concept of spiritual marriage or "betrothal to God" to symbolize the soul's union with the Divine.
+Thus, he represented soul's relationship with God through marital imagery.
+He would call a soul that has attained communion with the Divine as suhāgan (happily married woman), and a soul that fails to achieve divine love as duhāgaņ (unlucky or deserted wife).
+Shah Husayn used items associated with brides, such as the sālo (a red-dyed embroidered cloth), to symbolize spiritual concepts like good deeds and the soul's journey.

 Shrine

-His tomb and shrine is located at the Baghbanpura precincts, adjacent to the Shalimar Gardens Lahore, Pakistan.
+His tomb and shrine is located at the Baghbanpura precincts, adjacent to the Shalimar Gardens (Lahore), Pakistan.
 His Urs (annual death anniversary) is celebrated at his shrine every year during the "Mela Chiraghan" ("Festival of Lights").
 Madho's tomb lies next to Hussain's in the shrine.

 In the 18th century, during Maharaja Ranjit Singh (1780 – 1839) rule of Punjab, the maharaja himself would lead a procession from his palace in Lahore to Shah Hussain's shrine barefoot during Mela Chiraghan (Festival of Lights), accompanied by thousands of Sikhs, Muslims and Hindus.
 Shah Hussain's urs and the mela used to happen at two different times but were both combined into one and then called "Mela Chiraghan" (Festival of Lights) by Ranjit Singh.
 This mela (festival) is considered to be the biggest festival of Punjab.

 Kafis of Shah Hussain

 Hussain's works of poetry consist entirely of short poems known as Kafis.
 A typical 'Hussain Kafi' contains a refrain and some rhymed lines.
 The number of rhymed lines is usually between four and ten.
 Only occasionally is a longer form adopted.
 Hussain's Kafis are also composed for, and the singing of them has been set to music based on Punjabi folk music.
 Many of his Kafis are part of the traditional Qawwali repertoire.
 His poems have been performed as songs by Kaavish, Nusrat Fateh Ali Khan, Abida Parveen, Ghulam Ali, Hamid Ali Bela, Amjad Parvez, Junoon and Noor Jehan, among others.

 "It may be asserted that poetry is often written to be sung.
 And all poetry carries, through manipulation of sound effects, some suggestion of music".

 Here are three examples, which draw on the famous love story of Heer Ranjha: